Trivane - Floating Offshore Wind (FOW) Platform

 Attention then turned to a trimaran consisting of a simple long centre barge and two outer barges, with none of them submerged.
 This is simple to build and performs well in most sea states but its motions are questionable in some extreme seas.

-Trivane is now still a trimaran but is a semi submersible, with the centre part of the centre barge partially submerged.
+Trivane is now still a trimaran but is a semi submersible, with the concrete centre barge partially submerged.
 This greatly reduces motions in extreme seastates

-• The turret is connected to the forecastle which is the forward part of the centre hull.
+• The steel turret is connected to the forward floater which is the forward part of the centre hull.
 This particular turret is a column turret having a plain or journal bearing near to the keel, these having been proved to be maintenance free bearings.
-And a roller or plain bearings at the top.
-Chains or wires are connected to a chain table which is beneath the column but is above keel level.
+And plain bearings at the top.
+Chains and polyester mooring lines are connected to a chain table which is beneath the column but is above keel level.
 The designer has had considerable experience of these column turrets via work at LMC

 • High voltage power swivels have been in use on FPSOs for a long time.
 These are often in open air because they are located high above still water level.
-On Trivane there is an export power swivel on the top deck of the forecastle, which is 10m above still water level, so that the swivel rarely if ever risks any green water impact.
-However it will be in a ventilated housing
+On Trivane there is an export power swivel above the turret, located 10m above still water level, located in a ventilated housing

 The Many Advantages of Trivane

-LOW DRAFT : Unlike most other designs, Trivane can be assembled and towed out from most places, because of the very low lightship draft of 6 metres during assembly and tow out from port.
-The draft is increase to 20m offshore, by ballasting with sea water
+LOW DRAFT : Unlike most other designs, Trivane can be assembled and towed out from many ports, with the tower and turbine onboard.
+The draft is increased to 20m offshore, by ballasting with sea water

 OPERATES IN HARSH ENVIRONMENTS : A key driver in the design of FOW devices is to maintain extreme angles and accelerations within values that are acceptable to the wind turbine and its tower.
 Trivane, carrying a 15 MW turbine, can safely operate in all year extreme conditions in, for example, the Celtic Sea: (Hs = 13.3m Tp = 17 seconds)